 Bacon Wrapped Stuffed Fried Pickles is the best pickle recipe.
 These stuffed pickles are bacon-wrapped pickles that are baked.
 These baked fried pickles are a pure indulgence if you love pickle spears!
 Serves 8

 Best Pickle Recipe

 I feel like this is the best pickle recipe when comes to bacon pickles.
 Why?
 Well, I originally posted these baked fried pickles back in 2013.
 I have seen keto recipes copying this bacon wrapped pickle.

 These bacon pickles was the orginal.
 I came up with the idea of a bacon wrapped stuffed pickles from my GBF.
 These bacon wrapped appetizers became popular when I first published this recipe back in 2013.
 So Why I feel this is best pickle recipe for bacon pickles.

 Bacon Wrapped Stuffed Fried Pickles Recipe

-One of my very good friends, I mentioned him here a few times, Richard, my GBF, is a huge foodie.
+One of my very good friends, Richard, my GBF, is a huge foodie.
 I will bounce ideas off him when comes to recipes.
-Like me, he is trying to lose weight himself.

 We went out to chat and have some salads.
 I told him I love to try and reinvent the fried pickle.
-He said to me, “You can always do what I do, but a lot of work.”
+He came up with this idea of a bacon wrapped stuffed pickles recipe.

 Bacon Pickles Recipe